Lauchmelder23/Mathematics_for_Physicists/README.md

 # Mathematics

 This is my attempt at digitalizing (and translating) my math notes from uni.
-It's not finished yet, I'll update it bit by bit when I feel like it
+It contains all the maths I learned in four semesters of university, however I have not proofread it yet, and I also plan on adding in all the proofs that were labeled as "left to the lecture attendant".

 The topics covered in this script will be:
 1. Fundamentals and Notation